Subscribe to the Moving to Portland Newsletter

 • Topography Moderate hilly in Portland Heights and quite hilly in Council Crest.
 Mature trees in yards in parks.

 • Street and Sidewalks Many of the side streets are narrow.
-All of Portland Heights have walkable sidewalks whereas Council Crest have a few sidewalks.
+All of Portland Heights have walkable sidewalks whereas Council Crest has a few sidewalks.

-• Public Transportation A number of bus routes connects the Southwest Hills with the rest of Portland.
-See the Vista - 51 at the TriMet Web site.
+• Public Transportation Five bus routes connect the Southwest Hills with the rest of Portland.
+See the Vista – 51 at the TriMet website.
+Two MAX light rail stops are located on the east edge of the neighborhood for the blue and red lines.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

-• 5Shopping and Services Number of supermarkets: 1.
+• 5Shopping and Services Number of supermarkets: 0.
 Number of hardware stores: 0.
 Number of coffee shops: 0.
+Stroheckers, a landmark grocery store since 1902, closed in early 2016.

 • Eating Out One restaurant and it's worth a stop - the Vista Spring Cafe located at the intersection of SW Vista Street and SW Spring.

-• Cars in the Neighborhood Expensive real estate so you'll see expensive cars to include Audis, BMWs, Mercedes, and other luxury autos along with a second car which is usually a SUV.
+• Cars in the Neighborhood Expensive real estate so you’ll see expensive cars including Audis, BMWs, Mercedes, and other luxury autos along with a second car which is usually a SUV.

-• 6Biking Quality is low.
-Southwest Hills has 15 miles of bike lanes.
+• 6Biking Southwest Hills has 1.5 miles of bike lanes.

 Map of Southwest Hills